 – Chimamanda Ngozi Adichie

 I believe in the power of stories.
 I believe that stories can help people learn, feel, grow, and empathize with each other.
 I believe the integration of stories into financial and entrepreneurship education is an incredible way to drive long term learning for the next generation.

-As financial education is my life’s work, I take the stage often to share my experiences and expertise with students, teachers, and parents.
+As wealth education is my life’s work, I take the stage often to share my experiences and expertise with students, teachers, and parents.
 I started teaching financial education classes to elementary students as a young Associate at Citibank in my 20s.
-Now nearly 20 years, 2 children’s books, and one financial technology company later, I am still happily on stage and on-line sharing the importance of financial literacy, financial education, and entrepreneurship to students, teachers, and parents.
+Now nearly 20 years, 2 children’s books, and one financial technology company later, I am still happily on stage and on-line sharing the importance of wealth education, economic empowerment, and entrepreneurship to audiences around the country.

 In 2013, I discovered I was pregnant with my first child, a little boy!
 As a former banker and veteran in the financial services industry, I was eager to teach my young son, Ayodele, how to build healthy money habits early in his childhood.
 However, I was deeply disappointed in the lack of children's books available on the topic.
 Further, financial education books specifically written with children of color in mind were non-existent.

 So I decided to write a multicultural children's book designed for kids--but written for financially empowered parents like myself.
 Shortly after Ayo was born, I started developing the concept for my first children's book.
 In 2014, I published Ayo's Money Jar and used the book to start a household conversation about money among communities of color.
 A few years later, I published the second book in the series, called Ayo’s Had Enough.
 Now in 2020, 7-year-old Ayo loves to read his copies of Ayo’s Money Jar and Ayo’s Had Enough to his 18-month-old sister, Folasade.